-Ms. Abby Resnick-Parigian is Counsel in the Mass Tort and Class Actions groups at Wilentz, Goldman & Spitzer P.A.
+Abby Resnick-Parigian is Counsel in the Mass Tort/Class Actions group at Wilentz, Goldman & Spitzer, P.A.
 Ms. Resnick-Parigian focuses her practice on asbestos litigation, products liability, and defective drug litigation.
 Over the past 25 years, Ms. Resnick-Parigian and her team have collected settlements in excess of one billion dollars for their clients, who were injured by asbestos, defective drugs, defective medical devices, chemicals, and environmental pollution.

 With regard to her asbestos litigation practice, Ms. Resnick-Parigian represents trade workers, including insulators, plumbers, pipefitters, auto mechanics, and carpenters afflicted by occupational and environmental illnesses, such as asbestosis, certain cancers and mesothelioma.